-The big problem for most property owners here is inheritance tax (also imposed according to the same calculations on gifts from the living), and it is, it seems to me, the great unmentionable.
-In the vast majority of British Wills, spouses are the designated heirs, and tax exempt.
+A big and often unspoken problem for most property owners here is inheritance tax (also imposed according to the same calculations on gifts from the living).
+In the vast majority of British inheritances, spouses are the designated heirs, and in the UK are tax exempt.
 In Spain, however, this is not the case, and the resulting tax bill can come as a complete shock to a bereaved husband or wife.
-In Spain, it is blood relationships, not marital, that are given preferential fiscal treatment, and as a rough guide, ISD (Impuesto sobre Sucesiones y Donaciones) on an inheritance could amount, in some cases, to up to 34% of the inherited half, therefore up to 17% or so of the property’s value.
+In Spain, it is blood relationships, not marital, that are given preferential fiscal treatment, and as a rough guide, ISD (Impuesto sobre Sucesiones y Donaciones) on an inheritance could amount, in some cases, to up to 34% of the inheritance, and therefore in the case of a jointly owned property (normal for couples), up to 17% or so of the property’s entire value.

-To this tax calculation is applied a “multiplier”, and this varies depending on the relationship between the deceased and heir.
-For bequests between husbands, wives and children, the multiplier is 1 to 1.2 depending on the amount of the inheritance, so the tax as calculated above would end up being €14,000 to €16,800.
+In one final step for the calculation, a “multiplier” is applied, and this varies depending on the relationship between the deceased and heir.
+For bequests between husbands, wives and children, the multiplier is 1 to 1.2 depending on the amount of the inheritance, so the tax as calculated above would end up being between €14,500 to €16,000.
 For more more distant relationships, the multiplier is 2 to 2.4.